ssstl/MAX-Facial-Age-Estimator-Web-App/DEPLOY_MODEL.md

-# Deploying the Image Caption Generator model to IBM Cloud
+# Deploying the Facial Age Estimator model to IBM Cloud

 1. Create a cluster using the [IBM Cloud Container Service](https://console.bluemix.net/containers-kubernetes/clusters ).
 For this Code Pattern we will only need to use the Free tier which gives us access to a Kubernetes cluster with 1 worker node.